 When choosing a name, think of something memorable and relevant.
 I decided on Boomerang because it seemed friendly and gave a perception of ‘giving back’ – as in, I’ll throw your business out there with PR and marketing, and you’ll get back results.
 A Boomerang is also a weapon of communication.

 Read my especially helpful guide on how to choose a business name.

 Be careful about how you position yourself

 Seems ridiculous to offer this next piece of advice, but don’t call yourself a ‘freelancer’.
 The word has negative undertones and to many suggests your unemployed or unreliable.
-That is changing, but – to play it safe – just avoid the word altogether.
-Especially if you’re thinking of adding ‘freelancing’ to your chosen business name.
+That is changing, but – to play it safe – avoid the word altogether, especially if you’re thinking of adding ‘freelancing’ to your chosen business name.
 ‘Katy Cowan Photography’ sounds far better than ‘Katy Cowan Freelance Photography’, after all.

 Instead, position yourself as an established company providing services.
 You’re not lying.
 People don’t need to know that it’s just you.
-Allow them to pick up the phone or make contact first, before you divulge that information.
-Because once they’ve made the enquiry, you can win them over with your telephone manner or really sell yourself in that initial meeting.
+Allow them to pick up the phone or make contact first before you divulge that information.
+Because once they’ve enquired, you can win them over with your telephone manner or sell yourself in that initial meeting.